Ludovico Marracci: Arabic Bible

 He has considerable share in editing the Roman edition of the Arabic Bible, published in 1671 in three volumes.
 For this, the Congregation for the Evangelization of Peoples appointed Abraham Ecchellensis and Ludovico Marracci to undertake the revision of the edition to make it exactly correspond with the Vulgate.
 Marracci wrote a new preface and made a list of errors of the former copy in 1668.

 Vatican Quran

 Ludovico Marracci acquired much fame in editing and publishing the Qurʻan in Arabic with his translation into Latin.

-Alcorani Textus Universus Arabicè et Latinè, was published in two volumes, at Padua in 1698.
+Alcorani Textus Universus Arabicè et Latinè, was published in Padua in 1698 in two volumes.
 His version of the Qurʻan included a life of Muhammad, with notes, and refutations of Muslim doctrines.
 It was the result of forty years of labour and toilsome research of the Benedictines.
 He also published in 1691, in Latin, a refutation of the Quran titled Prodromus Ad Refutationem Alcoran.

-Marracci's Islamic texts included Ibn Abī Zamanīn, Thaʿlabī, Zamakhsharī, Baydִāwī and Suyūtִī.
+Marracci's Islamic texts included Ibn Abī Zamanīn, Al-Tha'alibi, Zamakhsharī, Baydִāwī and Suyūtִī.

 Alcoranis ‘Introduction’ (Prodromus) had been published seven years earlier in 1691.

 George Sale's English translation of the Qurʻan, The Alcoran of Mohammed, in 1736, was done based on Marracci's 1698 Latin translation.